Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

 Therefore, $G_x:=G[\{x_1,\ldots,x_k\}]$ is an induced outerplane subgraph of $G$ whose outer face is bounded by the cycle $C_x$.
-By \cref{outerplanar_is}, there is simple closed curve $C$ (which closely follows $C_x$) that contains a set $S$ of at least $k/2$ vertices of $G_x$, that is contained in the closure of the outer face of $G_x$, that contains $G_x$ in the closure of its interior, and that is proper and good with respect to $G_x$.
-Since each edge of $G$ with two endpoints in $G_x$ is contained in the closure of the interior of $C_x$, $C$ (if drawn sufficiently close to $C_x$) intersects each edge in $E(G)\setminus E(G_x)$ in at most one point, as illustrated in \cref{canonical}(d).
+Each edge of $G$ with two endpoints in $G_x$ is contained in the closure of the interior of $C_x$.
+Thus each edge that is not in $E(G_x)$ intersects the exterior of $C_x$ and has at most one endpoint on $C_x$.
+Let $E_0\subseteq E(G)\setminus E(G_x)$ be the set of edges with no endpoint on $C_x$, and $E_1\subseteq E(G)\setminus E(G_x)$ be the set of edges with exactly one endpoint on $C_x$.
+By \cref{outerplanar_is}, there is simple closed curve $C$ that contains a set $S$ of at least $k/2$ vertices of $G_x$, that is contained in the closure of the outer face of $G_x$, that contains $G_x$ in the closure of its interior, and that is proper and good with respect to $G_x$.
+These properties ensure that $C$ visits the vertices of $G_x$ in the same order as they appear on $C_x$ and that $C$ can be made to follow closely $C_x$ -- in fact, so closely that $C$ intersects each edge of $E_1$ in one point and does not intersect any edge in $E_0$.
+Since the remaining edges of $G$ (those in $E(G_x)$) are contained in the closure of the interior of $C_x$, the curve $C$ intersects each edge in $E(G)$ in at most one point, as illustrated in \cref{canonical}(d).
 Thus $C$ is a proper-good curve for $G$ that contains the vertices in $S$.
 By \cref{equivalence}, $S$ is a free set in $G$ of size at least $k/2$.